picklesueat/Steam_Review_Analytics/README.md

    source .venv/bin/activate
    pip install -r requirements.txt
    ```

+   Alternatively, run `make dev-install` to automate the above steps.

 3. **Configure optional environment overrides**
    * Copy `.env.example` (to be added) to `.env` to override defaults like